aolarchive/postable/readme.md

 - `POSTABLE_REDIS_PREFIX`
   Optional (defaults to `postable_`).
 The prefix for redis keys and channels.

+- `POSTABLE_HEARTBEAT_MILLIS`
+  Optional (defaults to 5 seconds, `5000`).
+How often to send a heartbeat message so client connections don't close.

 - `POSTABLE_LISTENER_TIMEOUT_SECONDS`
   Optional (defaults to 30 mins, `1800`).
 How long to keep listener data in redis.